 This beautiful revolver has become an ugly duckling.
 However, it can be saved.

-Removing rust is simple, but you have to be very careful when it comes to preserving your firearms finish.
-All the tools I have are dedicated to preserving the finish, while getting rid of the rust.
-Removing rust requires the following tools.
+When you remove rust you have to be very careful to preserve your firearm’s finish.
+All the tools I have are dedicated to preserving the finish while getting rid of the rust.

-1 — A 3 in 1 oil — I like Hoppes (It’s the smell)
+1 — A 3 in 1 oil — I like Hoppes because of its nice smell.

-2 — A solid AP brush (Not a toothbrush)
+2 — A solid AP brush — not a toothbrush.

-3 — Tons of Napkins, or one good rag
+3 — Tons of Napkins, or one good rag.

-4 — Steel Wool
+4 — Steel Wool.

 5 — A cleaning surface.

 Getting to Work

-The first step is to apply liberal amounts of gun oil to the gun, focusing on where the rust is mostly present.
+The first step is to apply liberal amounts of gun oil to the gun, focusing on where the rust is most present.
 You can let it sit for a while to loosen the rust.
 Then begin scrubbing with the AP brush.
 Go in there hard and deep, applying oil to the brush every so often.

-You can tell that rust is being removed because it mixes with the oil and leaves behind a rust colored liquid.
+You can tell that rust is being removed because it mixes with the oil and leaves behind a rust-colored liquid.
 Clean this mess up as you go.
 Once you stop seeing this rusty liquid you know you’ve gone as deep as the AP brush can get you.

 Steel Wool to the rescue